 Example: 462.7125 would be: 4 6 2 7 1 2

-tiny 5 will show to the right of the frequency display.
+will appear to the right of the frequency display.

 33 Q. Can I store different frequencies in A and B?

 A. No. There is only a single bank of 128 channels (0-127)

 The same frequencies show in both displays A and B.